 Here are the steps for creating a pickleball court:

-Step 3 – Measure 22 feet from the net to the outside baseline, mark with carpenter’s chalk.
-Do this on each side giving you the side lines for the entire court
+Measure 22 feet from the net to the baseline.
+Mark with carpenter’s chalk.
+Do this on each side giving you the baseline for the entire court

-Step 4 – Use carpenter’s chalk to connect the side lines and create the base line on both sides of the court
+Use carpenter’s chalk to connect the sidelines with the baseline on both sides of the court

 The other option is to start with one end of the court, measure and mark all your lines.